Christianalamassi/First-js-project/README.md

 <img src="img-readme/capture-a.jpg">
 <img src="img-readme/capture-b.jpg">

-- The game is easy to use and play, the header, and about the game are easy to understand for the user, even the game it self, it's very simble to understand.
+- The game is easy to use and play, the header and about the game are easy to understand for the user, even the game it self, it's very simble to understand.

 ### Validator Testing
 #### HTML